RAakter/db-to-config/README.md

 # db-to-config
-To read values from the database and populate the configuration array

 To read values from your database and populate the configuration array in your `demo.php` file, you can follow these steps: